-Soft inquiries, on the other hand, are primarily initiated by financial institutions and lenders when they wish just to know the customer’s basic details and credit score.
-Soft inquiries, soft pulls, or soft checks, are done in cases where a deeper assessment of one’s credit profile isn’t required, e.g., checking whether a customer is eligible for an increase in their existing credit card limit.
+Soft inquiries, on the other hand, are primarily done in cases where a deeper assessment of one’s credit profile isn’t required, e.g., checking whether a customer is eligible for an increase in their existing credit card limit, or a user refreshing their credit report through an app.
 Soft checks might not be visible on your credit report, but when they are, the inquiry amount is typically very less, like ₹500 or ₹1000.

 How do Credit Inquiries work?